link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 }
 ```

-One of the most critical challenges is setting
+One of the most critical challenges in such distributed container environments
-distributed containers to communicate transparently,
+is enabling containers to communicate with each other transparently,
-ignoring of how the underlying infranstructure works.
+irrespective of the underlying physical network infrastructure and on which host a container is running.

 ### Network Overlaying

-**Overlaying** is a technique widely used in containerization solutions.
+**Network Overlaying** is a technique widely used in containerization solutions
+to address cross-host container communication.

-An **underlay network** refers to a **physical network** with real devices.
+- An **underlay network** refers to the **physical network** infrastructure,
+comprising actual routers, switches, and physical links.
-Meanwhile, an **overlay network** is a **virtual network** built on top of the physical ones.
+- An **overlay network** is a **virtual network** that is built on top of one or more underlay networks.
+Traffic flow is managed at the overlay layer,
-We will control traffic flow with the overlay layer and actually transmit data with the physical layer.
+while the actual data packets are transmitted over the physical underlay layer.

 ```d2
 grid-columns: 1